petermolnar/another-simple-xml-sitemap/readme.txt

 Stable tag: 1.0.1
 License: Free

-Add a sitemap at YOURSITE.COM/sitemap.xml
+Add a sitemap at YOURSITE.COM/sitemap.xml  [Supports unlimited (+50000) posts]

 == Description ==
+1) sitemap is Plain, without any styles..Enjoy!
-At first, please view MUST-HAVE PLUGINS : http://codesphpjs.blogspot.com/2014/10/must-have-wordpress-plugins.html PLUS, this plugin writes the sitemap url in your robots.txt file, which is a good for search engines.
+2) This plugin writes the sitemap url in your robots.txt file, which is a good for search engines.
-[NOTE!!!: If you have more than 50 000 posts, then dont use this plugin, but use plugins like "Better WordPress Google XML Sitemaps" or etc..]
+3) p.s. please, VIEW other MUST-HAVE PLUGINS : http://codesphpjs.blogspot.com/2014/10/must-have-wordpress-plugins.html